 These are leafy green vegetables that are members of the Brassica, just like broccoli, cabbage, mustard greens, and kale (3).
 They are native to North America and a staple in Southern American cuisine.
 However, they are also common in other parts of the world.

-The number of collard greens’ calories will vary depending on if they are raw or cooked.
+The number of collard greens’ calories will vary depending on if they are raw or cooked, because they reduce in volume when cooked.
 Let us look at raw and boiled collard greens’ nutrition to better understand the differences.

 - Calories: 35